Nonlocality of quantum matter corrections and cosmological constant running: Nonlocal -type form factors

-The first observation about expression (\ref{nonlocCC-UV}) is that leading $\mathcal{O}(m^0/k^0)$ logarithm terms in the coefficients correspond to the divergences of the full expression (\ref{final}), as it has to be.
-The sub-leading logarithmic terms have $\mathcal{O}(m^2/k^2)$ and $\mathcal{O}(m^4/k^4)$.
+The first observation about expression (\ref{nonlocCC-UV}) is that leading $\mathcal{O}(m^0/k^0)$ logarithm terms in the coefficients correspond to the divergences of the fourth-derivative terms in (\ref{final}), as it has to be.
+The sub-leading logarithmic terms have contributions $\mathcal{O}(m^2/k^2)$ and $\mathcal{O}(m^4/k^4)$.
 The last kind of terms is of special interest to us in order to reproduce (\ref{nonlocCC}).
 The non-local terms in (\ref{nonlocCC-UV}) come from the fourth-derivative form factors in the general expression (\ref{final}) and are not connected with the renormalization of the CC term.

 The reduction of the nonlocal $\mathcal{O}(m^4/k^4)$-terms from expression (\ref{nonlocCC-UV}) to formula (\ref{nonlocCCmass}), which we reproduced from Ref.~\cite{Donoghue_22}, requires one more operation.
 In the arguments of the logarithms in (\ref{Ops}) and (\ref{nonlocCC-UV}), one has to perform an \textit{ad hoc} change, replacing $k^2 \to k^2+m^2$ and $\cx \to \cx+m^2$, respectively.
-In principle, this is a legitimate operation because the whole expression (\ref{nonlocCC-UV}) is an expansion valid only in the UV regime $m^2 \ll k^2$ and making such a replacement does not modify the coefficient of the logarithm terms.\footnote{ Let us mention that this also provides a qualitative and apparent similarity with the complete expression (\ref{final}) even in the IR decoupling regime, as it was explained in \cite{Donoghue_22}. } After the described operation, the second order, $\mathcal{O}(m^4/k^4)$, terms in the brackets of (\ref{nonlocCC-UV}) produce the desired structures $\big(m^4/\cx^2\big)\ln \big(1+ \cx/m^2\big)$ exactly like in (\ref{nonlocCCmass}).
+In principle, this is a legitimate operation because the whole expression (\ref{nonlocCC-UV}) is an expansion valid only in the UV regime $m^2 \ll k^2$ and making such a replacement does not modify the coefficient of the logarithm terms.\footnote{Let us mention that this also provides a qualitative and apparent similarity with the complete expression (\ref{final}) even in the IR decoupling regime, as it was explained in \cite{Donoghue_22}.} After the described operation, the second order, $\mathcal{O}(m^4/k^4)$, terms in the brackets of (\ref{nonlocCC-UV}) produce the desired structures $\big(m^4/\cx^2\big)\ln \big(1+ \cx/m^2\big)$ exactly like in (\ref{nonlocCCmass}).
+It is worth noting that $\ln \big(1+ \cx/m^2\big)$ is different from the correct nonlocal form factor given by Eq.~(\ref{A}).
+There is a qualitative similarity between the two expressions, but it is not quantitative.
+For instance, using the simplified formula $\ln \big(1+ \cx/m^2\big)$, one cannot reproduce the correct coefficient in the Appelquist and Carazzone decoupling theorem in QED \cite{AC}, as this requires the correct expression (\ref{A}).

 Finally, to complete the comparison with formula (\ref{nonlocCCmass}), let us consider the minimal theory with $\xi=0$ or, equivalently, with $\tilde{\xi}=-1/6$.
 In this way, preserving only the $\mathcal{O}(m^4/k^4)$ logarithmic terms, we arrive at an analog of (\ref{nonlocCCmass}), extracted from the full form factor (\ref{final}), \beq \mathcal{L}^{(UV,2,nl)}_{scal}\,=\,-\, \frac{m^4}{4(4\pi)^2} \bigg\{ \Big( \frac{1}{\cx}R_{\la\si}\Big) \ln\Big( \frac{\cx}{m^2}\Big) \,\Big( \frac{1}{\cx}R^{\la\si}\Big) \,-\,\frac{1}{2} \Big( \frac{1}{\cx}R\Big) \ln\Big( \frac{\cx}{m^2}\Big) \Big( \frac{1}{\cx}R\Big) \bigg\}. \eeq Here and in other similar formulas presented below, superscript $^{(UV,2,nl)}$ means that this is the expression for the second order in $m^2/k^2$ nonlocal terms, extracted from the UV limit of the \textit{fourth derivative terms} in the complete formula (\ref{final}).